Source code for duck.app.microapp

 - `Mini applications` run independently on their own individual ports.

-- An example of a mini app is Duck's internal `HttpsRedirectApp` which is used to
+- An example of a mini app is Duck's internal `HttpsRedirectApp` which is used to redirect HTTP traffic to a more secure HTTPS server.

 """